Skip to main content

 TrimRX offers compounded tirzepatide with no long-term contracts — cancel anytime.
 Their site states HSA/FSA eligible.
 Pricing on TrimRX’s own pages ranges from $199 (homepage) to $349 (blog content) depending on plan length and current promotions, so confirm your tirzepatide-specific all-in price before paying.

-TrimRX has a smaller review footprint than Eden or MEDVi — around 570 Trustpilot reviews vs. thousands for the larger providers.
+TrimRX has a smaller review footprint than larger providers like MEDVi — around 570 Trustpilot reviews vs. thousands for the biggest names.
 Their terms state that processed subscription charges are non-refundable, so make sure you’re committed before your card is charged.
 Read our full TrimRX review →

 TrimRX — from $199 (verify tirzepatide-specific pricing)